New York Red Bulls' Daniel Royer off to good start in first full MLS season

 “It was important to me to have the whole preseason, to get in shape, for all the things [you have] to get used to,” Royer said.
 “To be a long time with the team before the season starts, that was important to me.”

-This past weekend, it was Royer's pressure on the Rapids' back line that led to an own goal on the stroke of halftime in a home-opening victory for the Red Bulls.
-The week prior, Royer scored an impressive header that sparked his team's comeback win on the road against Atlanta United.
+In Week 2, it was Royer's pressure on the Rapids' back line that led to an own goal on the stroke of halftime in a home-opening victory for the Red Bulls.
+The week prior in the season opener, Royer scored an impressive header that sparked his team's comeback win on the road against Atlanta United.

 Not a bad start for the not-so-new guy.

 “I mean, he works his butt off.
-He covered a lot of ground and he closed a lot of things down,” head coach Jesse Marsch said this past weekend after the match at Red Bull Arena.
+He covered a lot of ground and he closed a lot of things down,” head coach Jesse Marsch said after the win vs. Colorado at Red Bull Arena.
 "He was dangerous in the attack, good on the ball.
-Really good performance from Danny tonight.
+Really good performance from Danny.
 Really good performance.
 I thought he was our best player.”